onaio/tally-ho/docs/overview/README.md

 6. Archiving

-System administrators assign clerks to specific stages and a clerk is only able to use the functionality for their assigned stage.
+System administrators assign clerks to specific stages and a clerk is only able to use the functionality in their assigned stage.

 ### Intake

-In Intake an Intake Clerk enters the barcode for the received form.
+In Intake the Intake Clerk enters the barcode for the received form.
 If the form is not a replacement form it will have a pre-assigned center and station.
 If it is a replacement form the clerk will next enter the center and station number for that form.